sanjeevkomma/Spring-Boot/spring_boot_Profile_YAML/README.md

 How to start :

-    1. Run as java applicaton by setting dev OR prod profile : ( -Dspring.profiles.active=prod,hk -Dperson.name=Test )
+    1. In Eclipse, Run as java applicaton by setting dev OR prod profile : ( -Dspring.profiles.active=prod,hk -Dperson.name=Test )
     OR
     2. mvn spring-boot:run -Dspring-boot.run.arguments="--spring.profiles.active=prod,hk --person.name=Test"
     OR